marianadeem786/GoFAST-Carpooling-Platform/README.md

-# 🚗 **GoFast** – A carpooling website that matches ‘Fastians’ with peers from the same region to ease urban transportation to and from **FAST NUCES, Lahore**.
+# 🚗 **GoFast** – Carpooling Website for FAST NUCES Students

 ---

 ## 🌐 Scope

-GoFast is a web-based platform that targets the **ridesharing domain**, with a special focus on **carpooling**.
-While services like Uber and Yango dominate urban mobility, carpooling remains relatively untapped — especially for student-specific transportation needs.
+GoFast is a web-based platform that matches ‘Fastians’ with peers from the same region to ease urban transportation to and from **FAST NUCES, Lahore**.

 This project aims to serve **students  of FAST Lahore**, enabling them to match with others commuting from similar locations.
 Initially focused on Lahore, the service is designed to grow as user adoption increases.